A Guide to Broken Dentures and Denture Repair

 Denture Repair: Why do dentures break?

-There is a host of reasons why your dentures can break.
+There are a host of reasons as to why your dentures can break.
 It could be that perhaps they were not a great fit to begin with.
 Because you no longer have the roots of your teeth, you actually lose bone in your jaw over time.

 When dentures do not fit correctly, you not only lose confidence in your smile and ability to chew, but it also makes them much more prone to breaking.